norrisaftcc/norrisaftcc.github.io/index.md

 Welcome to the latest ["Terrible AI Product" page](projects/cashincinerator3000/) -- Cash Incinerator 3000!

+A less terrible project, which works, is [PokeSense](projects/pokesense/), a demo for the Pokemon API.

 Thanks Claude for updating and refreshing this page.

 ## May 2025